Lillies-are-Lili/ActiveDirectory-IAM-HomeLab/README.md

 I also learned the importance in documentation.
 When I messed up a few times prior, instead of really looking at the guides, I looked at my own notes to see what I was doing.
 Documentation is vital everywhere, especially in service desk.
 Whether training someone new, or re-learning yourself, documenting the steps to complete a task can save many hours of stress and avoid wasting time.

 Overall, I really enjoyed this lab and feel like I learned a lot.
-There's much more to Active Directory than I thought, and I feel like a stronger IT individual because of it.
+There's much more to Active Directory than I thought, and I feel like a stronger IT professional because of it.